RedisLabs/redislabs-helm/README.md

 * redisImage.tag: redis-enterprise version, for example: 5.0.2-15
 * redisImage.repository: redis-enterprise docker repository. default: redislabs/redis.
 * replicas: number of desired nodes. should be a odd number.
-* redisResources: a object that describes the amount of resources you would like to allocate for redis-enterprise nodes. for example (2 CPUs and 4GB RAM memory):
+* redisResources: an object that describes the amount of resources you would like to allocate for redis-enterprise nodes. for example (2 CPUs and 4GB RAM memory):
 ```yaml
 redisResources:
    limits: